-Exactly a year after, I was accepted into the largest firm of the country for a two-month paid internship, meeting great people, seeing and learning exceptional things.
+Exactly a year after, I was accepted into the one of the largest firms in the country for a three-month paid internship, meeting great people, seeing and learning exceptional things.

 It took some hard work, few red bulls and a lot of luck, but Taipei City reciprocated my feelings for it.

 From top to bottom: The four Chinese characters read, “ziyou guangchang”, means the Liberty Square. / The blue and white octagonal building is Chiang Kai-Shek Memorial Hall, flanked by National Theatre and National Concert Hall.